zakenaio/pp4-interesting2/README.md

 ### Site Admin

 - As a site administrator, I should be able to login, so that I can edit all news.
-- As a site administrator, I should be able to login, so that I can create profiles.
 - As a site administrator, I should be able to login, so that I can remove comments.

 ## Wireframes